-- The author notes that 'there is no denying that the last decade has seen a dynamic growth in the range and quality of cultural offerings' (lines 90-91).
-What might be some reasons contributing to such a trend in the local arts scene? - The author believes that 'the artwork being created in Singapore are uniquely placed to speak to our citizens and residents' (lines 135-136).
-What would be some examples of such works and in what ways do they especially speak to our citizens and residents"?
+• The author notes that "there is no denying that the last decade has seen a dynamic growth in the range and quality of cultural offerings" (lines 90-91).
+What might be some reasons contributing to such a trend in the local arts scene?

+- The author believes that "the artwork being created in Singapore are uniquely placed to speak to our citizens and residents" (lines 135-136).
+What would be some examples of such works and in what ways do they especially speak to our citizens and residents"? - The author briefly explores the idea that we should "continue to support artwork that challenge boundaries or pose awkward questions" (lines 106-107).
+What are some examples of these works of art, and what could be some possible implications of supporting such works in Singapore society?

-- 1. Does your country do enough to develop the Arts?
-(RI 2022 Y5 Promo) - 2.
-'The arts are nothing more than a luxury.'
+- 1. 'The arts are nothing more than a luxury.'
 How far is this true of your society?
-(Cambridge 2021) - 3.
+(Cambridge 2021) - 2.
+Examine the role of music in establishing a national identity in your society.
+(Cambridge 2017) - 3.
+To what extent do the Arts contribute to the Singaporean identity?
+(RI 2023 Y6 Prelims) - 4.
+There needs to be more emphasis on the arts in the school curriculum than the sciences.'
+How far do you agree?
+(RI 2023 Y6 Common Test) - 5.
+Does your country do enough to develop the Arts?
+(RI 2022 Y5 Promo) - 6.
 'The Arts have no place in a society that values practicality.'
 What is your view?
-(RI 2020 Y5 Timed Practice) - 4.
-Examine the role of music in establishing a national identity in your society.
-(Cambridge 2017) - 5.
+(RI 2020 Y5 Timed Practice) - 7.
 Consider the consequences if all art museums and art galleries in your country were closed down.
-(RI 2017 Y6 CT1) - 6.
+(RI 2017 Y6 CT1) - 8.
 'The progress of a society is sustained by the sciences rather than the arts.'
 How far do you agree with this statement?
-(RI 2016 Y6 Prelim) - 7.
+(RI 2016 Y6 Prelim) - 9.
 'The Arts are nothing but mere entertainment.'
 Is this a fair assessment of the Arts in your society?
-(RI 2015 Y6 CT1) - 8.
+(RI 2015 Y6 CT1) - 10.
 To what extent can the literary or performing arts be a vehicle for change?
 (RI 2014 Y6 Prelim)